-We gave this article on the best compact ellipticals a bit of a reshuffle to bring it up to date.
-This included replacing a few older models with some new selections.
+We gave this article on the best compact ellipticals a bit of a reshuffle to bring it up to date for 2020.

 While ellipticals can be one of the smaller cardio machines out there, some can be pretty damn big!
 For that reason, not everyone is able to cater for a full-size elliptical in their home.